Photo credit: Public Domain Images/716 Images, Creative Commons Zero.

 A seven week guide for groups to discuss, compare belief systems, and consider advocacy and action steps.
 Constitutional law professor Michelle Alexander examines the war on drugs as a political tool, and how it eroded the Fourth, Sixth, Eighth, and Fourteenth Amendment rights of American citizens.
 Implicit racism has affected the criminal justice system at every level: policing, prosecution, plea bargaining, jury selection, sentencing, and reintegration.

-Scapegoating relates to both the topic of atonement and the topic of desire because, like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
+Why is it so easy for people — including Christians, especially Christians — to scapegoat people who are considered other for their own feelings of anxiety, anger, and disgust?
+Like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
 On the political level, this builds group cohesion and creates a social outsider, who is blamed for the group’s woes, who the group must exile or kill or marginalize in order to maintain a hopeful lie.
-This blog post series explores what political scapegoating has looked like in the U.S.
+See more about the course.
+See more about the overall topic.

 Video of a message given at Neighborhood Church of Dorchester, Aug 2, 2020.
 The New Testament understands structural, systemic injustice perfectly well, as shown by Luke 3:12 - 13.
 Tax collectors were given special instructions about how to resist being tools of imperial exploitation.
 This message explores the U.S. as founded as a legal gray zone for Christians to exploit people, and escape responsibility for Christian ethics.
 See also text in pdf format.
 This is part of our Church and Empire material.